How to get into a High Ranked University with a Low GRE Score.

 This difference exists because US universities look at an applicant's profile in a holistic manner i.e. everything from the strength of your purpose and maturity (evident from the SOP) to the strength of your academic scores to the Letters of Recommendation received will be considered along with your GRE scores while making a decision.

-So, if for some reason you have score low in the GRE, there is no need to lose hope, by making the other parts of your application very strong, you will give yourself a much better chance to getting an admit from a high ranked university.
+So, if for some reason you have scored low in the GRE, there is no need to lose hope, by making the other parts of your application very strong, you will give yourself a much better chance of getting an admit from a high ranked university.

 Methods to Improve your chances of an Admit from a High Ranked University:

 - Prior Research: If you are applying for the sciences, use every opportunity you get to do research on your topic of interest during your undergraduate.
 If you can publish in a respectable journal, even with a low score chances of you getting admitted are very high.

-- Work Experience: If you are applying for other streams where publishing your work is not possible, get as much work experience as humanely possible.
+- Work Experience: If you are applying for other streams were publishing your work is not possible, get as much work experience as humanly possible.
 Do internships in a respectable company during your semester holidays and work part time if possible.

 - Undergraduate Academics: At the minimum maintain a GPA higher than 3.2, while a minimum of only 3 is required, GPA and Class Rank is one of the most important criteria to get admission, it is a clear indication of your academics.
 Class rank is super important.

 - Letter Of Recommendation: Along with your GRE scores, SOP, and academics, the strength of your LOR's matter a lot.
 More important are the people who are writing the letters.
 So during your college years be on the best behavior with your professors, even a single bad LOR can lower your chances of admission drastically.